NES Exam Resources

-It is important to recognize that the resources provided may not directly align to the NES exam content.
-The following resource are offered to aide in the development and understanding of basic concepts and terms.
+It is important to recognize that the resources provided may not directly align with the NES exam content.
+The following resources are offered to aid in the development and understanding of basic concepts and terms.

-- Rio Salado College Tutoring Center- free virtual face to face tutoring.
-Before scheduling a session, it is recommended that students come prepared with the NES Diagnostic Report ( if you have taken the exam) and have a basic understand of gaps in knowledge.
+- Rio Salado College Tutoring Center- Free virtual face-to-face tutoring.
+Before scheduling a session, it is recommended that students come prepared with the NES Diagnostic Report ( if you have taken the exam) and have a basic understanding of gaps in knowledge.

 - Brainfuse - provides additional online tutoring in several discipline areas.
 Click on "Academic Tools" and "Skill Surfer" to also see a listing of discipline areas covered.

-- Completion of the optional courses and are not required for teacher certification.
+- Completion of the optional courses are not required for teacher certification.

-- Completion of additional courses for the subject matter are not covered by Rio Financial Aid.
+- Completion of additional courses for the subject matter is not covered by Rio Financial Aid.

-- RSC Counseling and Career Services - learn strategies to help you study and be at your best.
-RSC Counseling can provide you with study skills, test taking resources and conquering your test taking fears.
+- RSC Counseling and Career Services - Learn strategies to help you study and be at your best.
+RSC's counseling department can provide you with study skills, test-taking resources and tips on conquering your test-taking fears.